RainbowJM/human-centered-design-2223/README.md

 src:
 - https://developer.mozilla.org/en-US/docs/Web/API/Selection

+## Final
+After the second testing, and made some fixes and added some more functionality to the prototype.
+We can call it the final prototype for now.

+The final prototype you can find it in the following branch: [Final Prototype](https://github.com/RainbowJM/human-centered-design-2223.git)

+In this iteration I added the part of copy paste based on using simple commands.

+Also I did change the language of the application to dutch, so it would be easier for Nicolette to understand the instructions.

+All the features that was implemented in the prototype you can find it in the following section: [Feature](#feature).

 ## Feature
 ### Checklist
 - [X] User can select one word or multiple words from the text copy and paste it by using speech.